-The Belgian government has implemented DAC2, respectively the CRS, per the Law of 16 December 2015 regarding the exchange of information on financial accounts by Belgian financial institutions and by the Belgian tax administration, in the context of an automatic exchange of information on an international level and for tax purposes.
+The Belgian government has implemented DAC2, respectively the CRS, per the Law regarding Exchange of Information regarding the exchange of information on financial accounts by Belgian financial institutions and by the Belgian tax administration, in the context of an automatic exchange of information on an international level and for tax purposes.

-Under the Belgian law of 16 December 2015, Belgian financial institutions holding these Notes for tax residents in another CRS contracting state, shall report financial information regarding the Notes (income, gross proceeds,...) to the Belgian competent authority, who shall communicate the information to the competent authority of the CRS state where the beneficial owner is tax resident
+Under the Law regarding Exchange of Information, Belgian financial institutions holding these Notes for tax residents in another CRS contracting state, shall report financial information regarding the Notes (income, gross proceeds, ...) to the Belgian competent authority, who shall communicate the information to the competent authority of the CRS state where the beneficial owner is tax resident.

-As a result of the Law of 16 December 2015, the mandatory automatic exchange of information applies in Belgium (i) as of income year of 2016 (first information exchange in 2017) towards the EU Member States (including Austria, irrespective the fact that the automatic exchange of information by Austria towards other EU Member States is only foreseen as of income year 2017), (ii) as of income year 2014 (first information exchange in 2016) towards the US and (iii), with respect to any other non-EU Member States which have signed the MCAA, as of the respective date to be further determined by Royal Decree.
+As a result of the Law regarding Exchange of Information, the mandatory automatic exchange of information applies in Belgium (i) as of income year of 2016 (first information exchange in 2017) towards the EU Member States (including Austria, irrespective the fact that the automatic exchange of information by Austria towards other EU Member States is only foreseen as of income year 2017), (ii) as of income year 2014 (first information exchange in 2016) towards the US and (iii), with respect to any other non-EU Member States which have signed the MCAA, as of the respective date to be further determined by Royal Decree.
+In a Royal Decree of 14 June 2017 it was determined that the automatic provision of information has to be provided as from 2017 (for the 2016 financial year) for a first list of eighteen jurisdictions, and as from 2018 (for the 2017 financial year) for a second list of 44 jurisdictions.